-Nestled in landscapes of rolling green fields, farmhouses and white chalk cliffs, Normandy is an absoute gem on the north coast of France.
-Historical cities, seaside towns and medieval villages are in abundance and the art and culture scene is buzzing.
+Nestled in landscapes of rolling green fields, farmhouses and white chalk cliffs, Normandy is an absolute gem on the north coast of France.
+Historical French coastal cities, seaside towns and medieval villages are in abundance and the art and culture scene is buzzing.
 There’s a wealth of activities and attractions to do in this incredible region so you can fill your days with things to do.
 Or for those seeking a relaxing tranquil holiday, Normandy towns are also perfect for the slow life.
-WOndering which towns in Normandy are right for your holiday?
+Wondering which towns in Normandy are right for your holiday?
 We’ve handpicked our favourites below…

 Rouen is the historic capital of Normandy with a rich history of grandeur and tragedy.
 Calling all art lovers!
 It’s reputed as having one of the finest collections of art in France – Claude Monet found much inspiration in the magnificent cathedral that’s depicted in many of his paintings.
 You can enjoy some of Monet’s paintings along with many other famous artists works’ at the Musee des Beaus-Arts de Rouen, this art museum dating from around 1880 has fine collections of painting, sculpture and drawing.

 The Gothic cathedral of Notre-Dame is spectacular and originates back to 1200 but reconstructed in the 15th and 16th centuries due to fire damage.
 It is a true architectural wonder and the 13th century stained glass windows are a sight to behold.
 Housed inside the Cathedral are many historical treasures along with a chapel that is dedicated to Joan of Arc who was burnt at the stake in Rouen in 1431.